Flexible realizations existence: NP-completeness on sparse graphs and algorithms: NP-completeness on sparse graphs

 \section{NP-completeness on sparse graphs}

-In this section we prove that the question whether a NAC-coloring exists is NP-complete on the class of graphs with maximum degree five and also on the class of graphs with average degree smaller than $4+\varepsilon$ of any $\varepsilon >0$.
-We proceed by reduction from the 3-SAT problem, namely, the question if a boolean formula in conjunctive normal form in which each clause contains exactly three literals is satisfiable.
+In this section we prove that \NACex{}, i.e., the question whether a NAC-coloring exists, is NP-complete on the class of graphs with maximum degree five and also on the class of graphs with average degree smaller than $4+\varepsilon$ for any $\varepsilon > 0$.
+We proceed by reduction from the 3-SAT problem, namely, the question whether a boolean formula in conjunctive normal form in which each clause contains exactly three literals is satisfiable.
 The main idea of our proof is inspired by the proof of NAC-coloring NP-completeness~\cite{np_complete}.
+The maximum degree in~the constructed graph therein is linear in the number of variables.
 We propose a different gadget construction that allows us to limit the maximum degree in the constructed graph.

-\begin{theorem} The question whether a graph has a NAC-coloring is NP-complete on the class of graphs with maximum degree five. \end{theorem}